The Bureau (band): Post-breakup

 Talbot went on to enjoy greater success as the co-founder with Paul Weller of The Style Council, while Brown formed Flag with ex-Secret Affair guitarist Dave Cairns.
 His current band, Archie Brown and The Young Bucks, is based in Newcastle, with a catalogue of nine albums and a line-up of Brown (vocals, saxophone, guitar), Patrick Rafferty (vocals, accordion, guitar, lap steel guitar, keyboards), Ian Thompson (bass), Phil Screaton (lead guitar) and Neil Ramshaw (drums).
 Blythe teamed up with former colleague Big Jim Paterson in The TKO Horns.
 Pete Williams went on to form the band These Tender Virtues in the mid-1980s and, more recently, Baseheart.

 During the early 2000s, Williams and Talbot joined Kevin Rowland in a reformed Dexys to record new material, but nothing was released at that time.

 2011 saw the emergence of a new project, GI Blythe, featuring Geoff Blythe (saxophones) and Archie Brown (vocals), along with Big Jim Paterson (ex-Dexys Midnight Runners, trombone), Larry Baeder (guitars), Joe "Bearclaw" Burcaw (bass), Pete Levin (keyboards) and Crispin Taylor (drums).
 The band released a debut album entitled Lost In Space in January 2012.
 At the same time, Williams, Talbot, and Paterson were recording One Day I'm Going to Soar with Rowland and the new Dexys, which was released in June 2012.

 Pete Williams also released a solo album, SEE, in January 2012 to critical acclaim; Richard Hawley guests on guitar along with Paul Taylor on trombone.
 Williams released Roughnecks and Roustabouts in March 2015 with guests Mick Talbot and Josie Lawrence.

+Paul Taylor has been touring and recording with Roberto Pla and Snowboy & The Latin Section for decades and now also has a solo project, Trombone Poetry.
+He has published several poetry books with Redriff Press.